junxit/us-congress-bills-110/metadata.md

 - 2008-07-29 — Referred to the Committee on House Administration, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-29 — Referred to the Committee on House Administration, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-07-29 — Referred to the Committee on House Administration, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-07-30 — Committee Consideration and Mark-up Session Held.
+- 2008-07-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-09-15 — Committee on Veterans' Affairs discharged.
+- 2008-09-15 — Committee on Veterans' Affairs discharged.
+- 2008-09-15 — Placed on the Union Calendar, Calendar No. 552.
+- 2008-09-15 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-851, Part I.
+- 2008-09-15 — Reported (Amended) by the Committee on House Administration.
+H. Rept.
+110-851, Part I.